Take a culinary tour from home as you explore Southeast Asia's most exciting cuisine!

-Real Vietnamese Cooking combines the collective culinary wisdom of three intrepid food explorers who spent many years training with Vietnam's best chefs while scouring the countryside in search of tastes few foreigners experience.
+Real Vietnamese Cooking combines the collective culinary wisdom of three intrepid food explorers who spent many years training with Vietnam's best chefs while scouring city streets and country kitchens in search of tastes few foreigners experience.
 It introduces readers to local takes on classic dishes, as well as lesser-known favorites—all delicious and accessible, made with easy-to-find ingredients.
 Filled with 88 recipes, this cookbook will give you a taste of the varied flavors of this coastal country.

 About the Author: Since her first trip to Vietnam in 1997, Yumiko Adachi has specialized in the food stall fare and street food for which the nation is increasingly known.
 She is the owner of Maimai, a Vietnamese restaurant in Ekoda, Tokyo.
 In 2013, she opened second restaurant Ecoda Hem, a Vietnamese street food-inspired eatery.